singhyo4/agentic_ai_k8s/Readme.md

 - The `.env` file is ignored by git for security.
 - Make sure your Azure OpenAI deployment name matches the one you set up in Azure.
 - The script will analyze failed pods in your AKS cluster and provide recommendations using Azure OpenAI.

+# K8sGPT deployment

+## step by step deployment of k8sgpt with Grafana